-Prior to his leave, Mr. Halbhuber practiced as a partner in the Capital Markets practice, where he focused on complex corporate finance transactions, representing issuers and investment banks in debt and equity offerings, high yield financings, debt restructurings and equity derivatives.
-He also advised clients on critical disclosure and financial reporting matters, an area on which he has authored several publications.
+Harald Halbhuber is a partner in the Capital Markets practice, where he focuses on complex corporate finance transactions, representing issuers and investment banks in debt and equity offerings, high yield financings, debt restructurings and equity derivatives.
+He also advises clients on critical disclosure and financial reporting matters, an area on which he has authored several publications.
+Harald is also an Adjunct Professor at NYU School of Law, where he teaches a course on Capital Markets Transactions.

 - Genmab in its Nasdaq IPO (at $11 billion, the largest biotech IPO in 20 years by market cap)